-- 224.11.1 Oral penalties imposed under 223.5 and 224.2 - 224.11.2 Monetary fines less than CHF 1'000 (One Thousand Swiss Francs) for single offence and a further CHF 2'500 for repeated offences by the same person. - 224.12 In all remaining cases, appeals are to be directed to the Appeals Commission, as per the ICR. - 224.13 The Jury shall have the right to submit to the Appeals Commission recommendations for penalties in excess of monetary fines of CHF 5'000.- and suspensions beyond the event in which the offence occurred (223.4). - FIS Council shall have the right to submit to the Appeals Commission comments with respect to any written penalty decisions by the Jury.
+- 224.11.1 Oral penalties imposed under 223.5 and 224.2 - 224.11.2 Monetary fines less than CHF 1'000.-- (One Thousand Swiss Francs) for single offence and a further CHF 2'500.-- for repeated offences by the same person. - 224.11.3 Sanctions imposed on competitiors in competition format where 2 or more competitiors simultaneously compete against one another in the field of play and where elimination heats lead to the determination of the final results. - In all remaining cases, appeals are to be directed to the Appeals Commission, as per the ICR. - The Jury shall have the right to submit to the Appeals Commission recommendations for penalties in excess of monetary fines of CHF 5'000.- and suspensions beyond the event in which the offence occurred (223.4). - FIS Council shall have the right to submit to the Appeals Commission comments with respect to any written penalty decisions by the Jury.